Severin na Kupi: Recent

 Initially, it was thought the area might be a target of the JNA or SVK, and so HV troops were stationed in the castle.
 They overwintered in 1991–1992, burning books donated by the now-closed restaurant "Risnjak" and the administrative archive inside the castle to keep warm.
 The castle was looted of valuables and subsequently fell into disrepair, its windows barred up (though one on the ground floor of the northwest corner was opened for entry).

 In 1999, the cultural arts society KUD Frankopan was founded in Severin na Kupi.

 In 2001, as part of the privatization process, the castle was returned to the heirs of Vladimir Arko, but his heirs lacked the finances to repair the castle.
 In 2007, a court case awarded 94% ownership to the city of Vrbovsko, but litigation continued until the courts finally decided in favour of the city of Vrbovsko in 2012.

 In September 2007, the annual folk festival "Severin Evenings" (Severinske večeri) was founded on the initiative of Vesna Žagar and Mira Slivac.
 It was held annually almost every year since then: 2010, 2011, 2012, 2013, 2014 (indoors), 2015, 2016, 2017, 2023.

-In 2008, a Eurasian brown bear attacked and killed a sheep belonging to Franjo Sečen in Severin.

-In 2008, Rudolf Časni (Note: (1936-02-21 – 2020-09-26)) published a book about the history of the Baptist church in Severin.

-On 29 April 2012 after 15:00, a fire burned 50 ha in the forest near Severin.

 The month of August 2012 saw widespread tap water issues in Severin and the region.
 On the 11th, drought caused a loss of tap water in Severin, Draga Lukovdolska, Močile, Smišljak, Damalj, Klanac, Plešivica, Rim, Zdihovo and Liplje.
 Later on the 30th, a leak in Vrbovsko forced a water shutoff that affected Severin, among others.

 Severin was hit by the 2014 Dinaric ice storm.

-A Gavranović chain convenience store opened in Severin na Kupi, broken into and robbed in November 2014 shortly after the robbery of the restaurant in Kamačnik and Gavranović store in Dokmanovići.

-In the summer of 2016, there was a cigarette robbery in Severin and Vrbovsko.
-In 2017, there was a cigarette robbery at the INA gas station in Severin.

-On 23 April 2018, during the larger Smrečje fire the roof of an apartment in Severin, which the Vrbovsko fire department put out.

-In November 2018, Severin hosted the 27th Govor mog zavičaja dialect festival, which would happen here again for the 32nd.

-In 2021, potatoes were planted by the city utility of Vrbovsko for the first time on the Riblje field for the purpose of feeding impoverished residents.
-Later that year, Severin saw its first ever arrest for marijuana cultivation.